spree/spree/guides/src/content/api/return_authorizations.md

 ### Parameters

-page
+<params params='[
+  {
+    "name": "page",
-: The page number of return authorization to display.
+    "description": "The page number of return authorization to display."

-per_page
+  }, {
+    "name": "per_page",
-: The number of return authorizations to return per page
+    "description": "The number of return authorizations to return per page" }
+]'></params>

 ### Response